| Where is Dubai? | Public holidays | Dress code |

 - Beach - swim, sunbathe, walk, jog, sleep.

-- Movie nights free - on the Wafi Rooftop, Sun nights.
+- [Update, still possible?]
+Movie nights, free - on the Wafi Rooftop, Sun nights.

-- Movie nights free - Mon at Mercato if you get Movie Monday ticket from 7 Days newspaper.
+- [Update, 7 Days stopped publishing] Movie nights, free - Mon at Mercato if you get Movie Monday ticket from 7 Days newspaper.

 - Parks in Dubai - run, walk, read a book, play a sport.